evait-security/wami/README.md

 ## Installation:
 To install Wami, follow these steps:
-1. Clone the repository from GitHub: `git clone https://github.com/wami`
+1. Clone the repository from GitHub: `git clone git@github.com:evait-security/wami.git`
 2. Navigate to the project directory: `cd wami`
-3. Build the project using Cargo: `cargo build`
+3. Build the project using Cargo: `make install`
+5. Reload the shell: `exec zsh`
-4. Launch the program: `cargo run`
+4. Launch the program: `wami`

 ## Feedback and Support:
 We value your feedback and appreciate any bug reports or suggestions.
 Please open an issue on our GitHub repository to provide feedback or seek support.